NithinKalidas/Appian/Generic.md

 Process/rules execution time
 Database query performance

-## 21. Huge amount of data in external system, how will you use in appian application
+## 21. Huge amount of data in external system, how will you use in appian application?
+CDT based approach -> Integration Object -> Call data and use integration object in PM and store in DB and use the data Record Type: Create record with web service menthod, inside webservice need to create integration (before creating integration, connected system and you need to configure in data base)

 ## 22. What are new appian featuresor new release?

 ## 23. What is AI skill types and use cases?

 ## 24. What is decision table and say some use case scenario?

 ## 25. How do you handle errors in Portal?